pythonanywhere/help_pages/articles/HTTPSCustomCerts.md

     <img alt="API token not set up" src="/api-token-needs-generation.png" style="border: 2px solid lightblue; max-width: 70%;">

-    ...then you need to click the button to generate a key.
+    ...then you need to click the button to generate a token.

   * Install the PythonAnywhere helper scripts.
 Start a *new* Bash console (old